macaweesh/macaweesh/README.md

 ---

-### ⭐ If you like my work or want to collaborate, feel free to reach out!
+If you would like to collaborate or discuss technology and digital transformation, feel free to connect.